DariuszDepta/bsc-mbo-six-sigma/README.md

 could simultaneously improve quality, align goals, foster accountability, and benefit from an ever-growing and learning workforce.

 Today, however, instead of writing and reading doctoral dissertations, one can simply ask ChatGPT.

-A sample Q&A session is presented below.
+A sample Q&A session is presented below, focusing on a small software development company operating in a fast-changing business environment.

 ## What is BSC?